FlashArb-AI/frontend/README.md

 ### Additional Information
 The *bot.cjs* script uses helper functions for fetching token pool addresses, calculating price of assets, and fetching liquidity.
 These functions can be found in the *helpers.cjs* file inside of the helper folder.

-The helper folder also has *server.cjs* which is responsible for spinning up a local server, and *initialization.cjs* which is responsible for setting up the blockchain connection, configuring Uniswap/Pancakeswap contracts, etc.
+The helper folder also has *server.cjs* which is responsible for spinning up a local server, and *initialization.cjs* which is responsible for setting up the blockchain connection, configuring both Uniswap V3 Forks SPooky and Wagmi contracts, etc.

 As you customize parts of the script it's best to refer to [Uniswap documentation](https://docs.uniswap.org/contracts/v3/overview) for a more detail rundown on the protocol and interacting with the V3 exchange.